 Working in the field of special education will be rewarding and challenging.
 You may choose to specialize in working with children or adults.
 Special education encompasses working with people who have physical handicaps and mental retardation, as well as those who suffer from traumatic brain injuries or the gifted.
 Possible employment opportunities for graduates may include working within the following areas:

 Job Outlook and Salary Information

-The Bureau of Labor Statistics (BLS) expects slower-than-average growth of six percent for special education teachers between 2012 and 2022 (www.bls.gov).
-Job prospects vary by grade level.
-Preschool special education teachers will have the best prospects, with 16 percent growth expected between 2012 and 2022.
-While middle school and secondary school special education teachers will experience slow five percent growth, kindergarten and elementary school special education teachers will have six percent growth.
+The Bureau of Labor Statistics (BLS) expects average growth of six percent for special education teachers between 2014 and 2024.
+Preschool special education teachers will have the best prospects, with 9 percent growth expected between 2014 and 2024.
 The emotional demands of this career lead to job openings as teachers leave the occupation, and you can improve your job prospects by selecting a specialization, like autism or severe disabilities.

-In May 2013, the BLS reported median wages for special education teachers of various grade levels.
-Preschool teachers made a median wage of $52,070, while kindergarten and elementary teachers made a median wage of $53,910.
-Middle school special education teachers were paid a median wage of $56,300, while high school teachers made a median wage of $56,920.
+In May 2014, the BLS reported median wages for special education teachers of various grade levels.
+Preschool teachers made a median wage of $54,000, while kindergarten and elementary teachers made a median wage of $54,570.
+Special education teachers in secondary school earned a median wage of $57,810.